 R i v e r A v o n - W a s p e r t o n

 The gate to the track leading to the river at Wasperton is now fitted with a combination lock.
 The combination is the same as College Pool and Snitterfield Reservoir.

 See your membership book.

 Leamington Angling's extensive holdings on this stretch of the Warwickshire Avon date back to the days when the Association was first formed in 1890.
 There can be few more picturesque areas of countryside than this section of the Avon Valley and with the fishing now returning to it's best, this is a superb venue at any time of the season.

 The river winds its way from the upstream peg one, which is a walk across the meadow from the first car park, down to the wider stretch opposite Hampton Lucy weir.
 Depths average about 7ft but there are shallows as well as some deeper holes.
-There is also one meadow at the entrance to Wasperton village which is seldom fished but offers some great natural shallows.
+There is also one meadow at the entrance to Wasperton village which offers some great natural shallows but the banks are very steep.

 Main species are chub, roach, perch and gudgeon.
 Dace are also making a comeback (choose a shallow, gravelly swim for these) and the pike fishing is now attracting attention from predator anglers.
 Waggler, stick float and pole all work well with straight lead and feeder coming into their own when there is extra water in the river.